-1) The purpose of the policy: This can serve as your introduction, explaining the policy’s relation to the GDPR, the importance of compliance and why the policy is necessary.
+1) The purpose of the policy: This can serve as your introduction, explaining that the policy relates to the GDPR and the importance of compliance.

 2) Definition of key terms: The GDPR is full of data protection terminology that you will need to explain.

-This section should include notoriously tricky terms like ‘data controller’ and ‘ data processor’, but you might also want to clarify things like ‘data subject’, which aren’t as clear-cut as you might think.
+This section should include notoriously tricky terms like ‘data controller’ and ‘ data processor’, but you might also want to clarify things like ‘data subject’.

 3) Scope: The GDPR’s requirements apply to EU residents’ personal information and anyone in your organisation who processes that data.